infiniflow/ragflow/docs/guides/manage_files.md

 ## Search files or folders

-As of RAGFlow v0.13.0, the search feature is still in a rudimentary form, supporting only file and folder search in the current directory by name (files or folders in the child directory will not be retrieved).
+**File Management** only supports file name and folder name filtering in the current directory (files or folders in the child directory will not be retrieved).

 ![search file](https://github.com/infiniflow/ragflow/assets/93570324/77ffc2e5-bd80-4ed1-841f-068e664efffe)